Sviadnov: Transport

-The D56 motorway from Ostrava to the Frýdek-Místek passes through the municipality.
+The D56 motorway from Ostrava to the Frýdek-Místek runs through the municipality.

 Sights

 A technical monument is a unique mining tower with engine room, which was built in 1965.
 It is located at the former black coal mine.
 It is the only protected cultural monument in Sviadnov.

-A landmark is the Church of Saint John of Nepomuk.
+A cultural landmark is the Church of Saint John of Nepomuk.
 It was built in 1887.